-Finding a new job requires a large amount of time and dedication, we spend a lot of our time at work so securing a job carrying out important tasks that you enjoy alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
+Finding a new job requires a large amount of time and dedication as does writing a CV, we spend a lot of our time at work so securing a job carrying out important tasks that you enjoy alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
 Then we must consider the commute, the hours, the benefits, the industry and prospects, the list goes on.

 When you spot a new role pop up online it’s easy to get carried away and let that trigger finger click the apply button without giving much thought, so what you might think, I have clicked the apply button thirty times already this week and not heard a thing in response.
-How to write a CV is an important part of being considered for the job, spend time to get it right, your future self will thank you.
+How to write a CV and understanding what a CV should look like is an important part of being considered for the job, spend time to get it right, your future self will thank you.

 We offer some tips on what should you be considering before clicking the apply button.